swopnalika/activities/activity-3-constructors.md

 ```
 ### Ques-4 ###
 **What is StackOverflowError.
 When it occurs.
 It comes under which package in java library**
-* StackOverflowError id a compile time error in java.
+* StackOverflowError is a compile time error in java.
-* It arrises due to recursive function call, that finally leads to an infinity loop and finally JVM goes out of memory for the program.
+* It arises due to recursive function call, that finally leads to an infinity loop and finally JVM goes out of memory for the program.
 * This usually happens if we do not put a terminating code to the recursive funtion call.
 * It comes under the library : java.lang.StackOverflowError